What are the importance of atomic clocks and How do Atomic Clocks work?

 The liquid cesium is put into an oven and heated until it changes into a gas, These cesium atoms escape through a small hole in the oven at very high speeds, After passing through the hole these fast-moving atoms electromagnets force the atoms to split into separate beams according to their energy.

-The beam of the appropriate energy is sent through a U shaped hole and the atoms are exposed to the radiant energy by specific wavelengths of the microwaves, The wavelengths used in this procedure are in a very small range that includes 9,192,631,770 Hz .
+The beam of the appropriate energy is sent through a U-shaped hole and the atoms are exposed to the radiant energy by specific wavelengths of the microwaves, The wavelengths used in this procedure are in a very small range that includes 9,192,631,770 Hz.

 These microwaves give the atoms more energy and when they receive the energy at exactly the right frequency, the atom is excited to another energy state, All the atoms are sent through another magnetic field which filters out those that have been excited to another energy state by the microwaves.

-The detector at the end of the tube gives output according to the number of cesium atoms striking it and peaks when the frequency is absolutely correct, This peak is then used to make slight corrections to the crystal oscillator that controls clocking mechanism, locking in the frequency, This locked frequency is then divided by 9,192,631,770 which results in the familiar one pulse per second.
+The detector at the end of the tube gives output according to the number of cesium atoms striking it and peaks when the frequency is correct, This peak is then used to make slight corrections to the crystal oscillator that controls the clocking mechanism, locking in the frequency, This locked frequency is then divided by 9,192,631,770 which results in the familiar one pulse per second.

 You may also like...